 Students in the third or later year of their studies will be asked to submit their outcomes.
 Students are asked to use Researchfish to submit details of the outcomes of each award annually from the 3rd year of their funding, during the lifetime of the award, and usually for up to three years after the end of the award.
 Please note Research Councils may publish details of the outcomes that students enter through various channels including http://gtr.rcuk.ac.uk/

 All UKRI funded research students, who are registered in Je-S, will have received communications from Researchfish, asking for information on research outcomes.
 Copies of these messages can be found on the UKRI website.
 The Researchfish submission is a compulsory return, required by all research councils (AHRC, BBSRC, ESRC, EPSRC, MRC, NERC and SFTC).
-The reporting period is between 03 February and 12 March 2020.
+The reporting period is between February and March each year.

 If you are funded by any of the research councils, or through a doctoral training centre supported by them, then you will have to complete the return.

 Your supervisor will have received a communication from Researchfish as well, asking for their help and support for student returns.